marmelab/react-admin/docs/Breadcrumb.md

 -   "Dashboard / Posts / Edit #1" on the Post Edition page with id = 1
 -   "Dashboard / Posts / Create" on the Post Creation page

+If you want to customize the dashboard breadcrumb item label, e.g. to rename "Dashboard" to "Home", provide a [custom translation](./Translation.md) for the `ra.page.dashboard` message.

 ## Adding Custom Pages

 A page component can define its app location using the `useDefineAppLocation` hook: